Supreme Court student loan hearing: What you need to know

 The plan Biden announced last August would cancel $10,000 in federal student loan debt for those earning less than $125,000 or households with less than $250,000 in income.
 Pell Grant recipients, who typically come from lower-income households, would receive an additional $10,000 in debt forgiveness, for a total of $20,000.

-Federal student loans taken out for graduate school, including federal Graduate PLUS loans, can qualify for forgiveness under the plan.
+Federal student loans taken out for both undergraduate and graduate school, including Graduate PLUS loans, can qualify for forgiveness under the plan.

-Borrowers qualify if their federal student loans were disbursed before July 1.
+Borrowers would qualify if their federal student loans were disbursed before July 1.

+Under the plan, if you paid off your loans during the pandemic, you can request a refund and then apply for forgiveness.

 HOW IS THE SUPREME COURT EXPECTED TO RULE ON STUDENT LOANS?